All About Buccal Massage

 Reduced tension which is beneficial for those who grind their teeth or clench their jaws

-Lymphatic drainage can support the body/s natural detoxification process, reducing puffiness and promoting a smoother complexion.
+Lymphatic drainage can support detoxification, reducing puffiness and promoting a smoother complexion.

 Many people wonder if buccal massage is painful.
-The answer is no. While it might feel a little unusual at first, it's generally painless* with potentially slight discomfort which quickly dissipates.
+The answer is no. While it might feel a little unusual at first, it's generally painless* with potentially slight discomfort which should quickly dissipate.
 Overall, most find it quite relaxing and enjoyable.

 The results are cumulative, so repeated sessions will bring the most noticeable benefits.